xiaoxiao921/ItemLib/README.md

 ```

 #### Custom Elites
 Elites in Risk of Rain 2 are internally made up of three key elements.
-There is an EliteDef, plus every elite has a custom Equipment, which then passive applies a custom Buff.
+There is an EliteDef, plus every elite has a custom Equipment, which then passively applies a custom Buff.
 To create custom elites, you only need to implement one method and the associated equipment/buff will automatically be created and linked to it.
 This method is implemented very much like the custom items and equipment:
 ```csharp
         [Item(ItemAttribute.ItemType.Elite)]
         public static CustomElite TestElite()